What is the Difference of a Freight Bills Vs Bills of Lading

 What is a Freight Bill?

-A Freight Bill, also known as a carrier invoice or freight invoice, is a document issued by the carrier to the shipper or consignee detailing the charges for the transportation services provided.
-Unlike a Bill of Lading, which primarily serves as a contract of carriage and receipt for the goods, the Freight Bill focuses on the financial aspect of the shipment.
+The Freight Bill is basically a carrier invoice or freight invoice, with all the charges for the transportation services extended, provided to the shipper or consignee by the carrier.
+While a Bill of Lading is principally a contract of carriage and receipt for the goods, a Freight Bill is actually a demand for payment from the carrier regarding financial interest in the shipment.

 Key components of a Freight Bill include: